niterpack/niterpack/README.md

 - Easy to use command-line interface
 - TOML format, which can be version-controlled
 - Creating modpacks with mods from [Modrinth](https://modrinth.com/)
-- Building modpacks into a usable installation
+- Building modpacks into a usable Minecraft instance

 More features are yet to be added, and you can request more using [the issue tracker](https://github.com/panda885/niter/issues).